 The overall aim of the FFAB programme itself is to deliver an intervention to support men who are heavily involved in sports betting to reduce their involvement in gambling in the context of improving health and wellbeing.
-The research aims to refine and then test the feasibility of the intervention, before exploring a pilot randomised controlled trial (RCT) of the FFAB programme, compared with a control group, in order to prepare for a full-scale trial of effectiveness and cost effectiveness.
+The research aims to refine and then test the feasibility of the intervention in four football clubs..

-Our target population are at risk of going on to experience harms related to gambling, with attendant social and economic impacts and there are currently no interventions aimed at reducing these harms amongst this group.
+Our target population are at risk of experiencing harms related to gambling, with attendant social and economic impacts and there are currently few interventions aimed at reducing these harms amongst this group.
 For this reason, it is important to test our ideas, in the feasibility stage, to find out if the intervention is acceptable to the target population of male sports bettors, to the coaches who will deliver it, and to the football clubs whose premises will be used.